samuelexferri/gpg-guide/gpg-guide.md

 For subkeys, the effect is rather simple: after a given time frame, the subkey will expire.
 This expiry date can only be changed using the primary key.
 If an attacker gets hold of your subkey (and only this), it will automatically be inactivated after the expiry date.The expiry date of a subkey is a great tool to announce you switch your subkeys on a regular base, and that it's time for others to update your key after a given time.

 For primary keys, the situation is different.
 If you have access to the private key, you can change the expiry date as you wish.
 This means, if an attacker gets access to your private key, he can extend the validity period arbitrarily.
 Worst case, you lose access to the private key at the same time, then even you cannot revoke the public key any more (you do have a printed or otherwise offline and safely stored revocation certificate, do you?).
 An expiry date might help in the case you just lose control over the key (while no attacker has control over it).
-The key will automatically expire after a given time, so there wouldn't be an unusable key with your name on it sitting forever on the key servers.
+The key will automatically expire after a given time, so there wouldn't be an unusable key with your name on it sitting forever on the keyservers.

 ### Replacing a compromised key